getartistry/artistry/wp-content/plugins/google-analytics-dashboard-for-wp/readme.txt

 - Fragment identifiers
 - Telephone
 - Page Scrolling Depth
+- Custom event categories, actions and labels using annotated HTML elements

 With Google Analytics Dashboard for WP you can use custom dimensions to track: